GitHub Agentic Workflows

 Authorization: ${{ secrets.OTLP_TOKEN }}

 The exported spans include workflow and model metadata such as gh-aw.engine.id, gen_ai.request.model, gen_ai.usage.input_tokens, and gen_ai.usage.output_tokens.
 Use these attributes to group usage by workflow, engine, model, repository, or team in the backend of your choice.
-For inference cost, the llm.token.effective_total span attribute carries Effective Tokens; AIC is derived from the raw token counts in your observability backend using provider pricing.
+For inference cost, AIC is derived from the raw token counts in your observability backend using provider pricing.

 OpenTelemetry is most useful for answering questions such as: “Which repositories are driving the most token usage?”, “Which model change caused a cost spike?”, and “Which workflows should be moved to a smaller model or stricter trigger policy?”
-See OpenTelemetry for the full attribute reference and collector configuration.
+See the OpenTelemetry guide for collector configuration and the OpenTelemetry attribute reference for the emitted fields.

 The primary cost lever for most workflows is how often they run.
 Some events are inherently high-frequency: